Azrailkimdir/Aviation-Data-Project/reports/Phase-2-Aircraft-Traffic-Analysis-Around-Ankara.md

 - Traffic remained high between 18:00 and 20:00.
 - Evening activity was significantly higher than activity observed during other periods.

+---

 ### Discussion

 Analysis of 1,705 ADS-B observations indicates a clear concentration of aircraft activity during evening hours around Ankara.

 Both raw observation counts and unique HEX-based aircraft counts point to the same trend, suggesting that the observed evening peak is not simply caused by repeated recordings of the same aircraft.

+The highest activity was observed during the 18:00 hour, when 96 unique aircraft were detected.

 As additional telemetry is collected, future analyses will determine whether this pattern remains consistent over longer observation periods.

+---

+### Conclusion

+The first analysis successfully demonstrated that ADS-B telemetry collected through the local ground station can be transformed into meaningful aviation insights.

+The findings indicate a noticeable concentration of aircraft activity during evening hours around Ankara, providing the first evidence-based observation generated from the Aviation Data Project dataset.

+---

 ### Status

 ✅ Completed